everton-cerqueira/UR5-simulation-UFBA/README.md

    ```
  ## Running
    1) Clone this repository
-   2) Include this folder in the Matlab path
+   2) In your workspace, include your local folder in the Matlab path
    3) Run simulateUR5.m file

 ![Example image](Doc/overview_.png)